Gimp Tutorial: Lomo effect

 There are a couple of thing that you should consider before continue:

-2) The only obligatory step is the addition of vignetting.
+- The only mandatory step is the addition of vignetting.
 The lens of a Lomo camera is very bright and wide (32mm f/2.8) and the vignetting is always present.

-Now Open Filters - Enhance - Unsharp mask and set the parameters as you like, I used the default values.
+Now we have to give more crispy details to the lomography: open Filters → Enhance → Sharpen (Unsharp mask) and set the parameters as you like, I've left the default values.

 Next you can read the 10 golden rules of a Lomographer: